Lassoed Boosting and Linear Prediction in the Equities Market: An application in equities return prediction

 \section{An application in equities return prediction}

-In this section we apply lassoed boosting to the application of predicting equity returns.
-We discuss the prediction accuracy of various methods and give an example of using path integrated gradient to compare the path differences between LS-boost and the lasso.
+In this section, we compare the prediction accuracy of various methods to lassoed boosting's.
+Sections S.6 and S.7 also discuss the use of path integrated gradient to compare the path differences between the LS-boost and the lasso.